DennisPing/Twitch-Autoclip/README.md

 4. The YouTube algorithm is susceptible to being tricked, and will gladly promote clickbait and fake drama.
 Thus, whoever posts first on YouTube dictates the direction of the algorithm for a certain metagroup.

 ## Value Proposition :rocket:
-* Streamers can funnel viewers into their channel rather than other "fan" channels.
+* Streamers can funnel viewers into their channel rather than lose views to other "fan" channels.
 * Streamers can upload videos faster and dictate the narrative of their brand.
 * YouTube algorithm offers better discoverability than Twitch's recommendation algorithm.
 * Eliminate potential loss of YouTube click through rate (CTR) and advertisement revenue.